harshitha-ras/EAVV/README.md

-Explainable Object Detection System
+# Explainable Object Detection System
 [![License: MIT](tps://img.shields.io/badge/Licens

+## Executive Summary

-##The Explainable Object Detection System is an advanced computer vision solution specifically designed to work in adverse weather conditions while providing transparent explanations of its detection decisions.
+The Explainable Object Detection System is an advanced computer vision solution specifically designed to work in adverse weather conditions while providing transparent explanations of its detection decisions.
 This project combines real-world and synthetic datasets to create a robust detection model that can identify objects in challenging weather scenarios such as fog, rain, snow, and dust.

 The system addresses a critical need for autonomous vehicles and surveillance systems to function reliably across all weather conditions, which is essential for safe autonomous driving systems.
 By incorporating explainability through BODEM (Boundary-based Object Detection Explanation Method), it provides insights into how the model makes decisions in different weather conditions.

-Features
+## Features
 Weather-Robust Detection: Specialized training for fog, rain, snow, and dust conditions

 Dual-Dataset Approach: Combines real-world DAWN dataset with synthetic WEDGE dataset